1 9 7 3 – 1 9 7 8 (UK)

 Both Lonnie Donegan and journalist Clifford Davis awarded acts no marks.
 Davis gave nil for ‘star quality’ to ventriloquist Ken Graham and was booed by the studio audience, one member of which later slapped his face.
 He left the studio under escort.

-Arthur Askey, on the other hand, thought every act was fantastic (“I thought they were great,” he always said).
+On the other hand, Arthur Askey thought every act was fantastic (“I thought they were great,” he always said).
 Some were indeed good enough to make the grade.
 Early discoveries included Victoria Wood, Les Dennis and Showaddywaddy.
+Comedians Lenny Henry (pictured above left) and Jim Davidson (pictured below) also began on New Faces.

 The Johnny Patrick Orchestra provided musical support in the early days, with Harry Rabinowitz’s Orchestra taking over in the 1980s.
 The show’s original You’re A Star theme song was performed by vocalist Carl Wayne of The Move.